spiritlake/ares-extras/plugins/ffg/README.md

 > If somebody wants to code a more 'pure' representation, they're welcome to build on this code and submit a Star Wars-specific plugin.

+### General Notes

 A few other miscellaneous notes:

 * Talents have no coded effects.
 You'll have to make adjustments manually.
 * Instead of giving people "4 free career skills", this plugin gives them 20 extra XP to buy them, and makes sure they've bought at least 4 career skills during app review.
 If you're using specializations, you can make this 30 to include their 2 free specialization skills.
 * You can also give people extra XP on top of that to let them start out more advanced.
 There are no restrictions on how this XP can be spent.

+### Configuring Another Setting

+The `sw-rebellion` folder contains a pre-built configuration for Star Wars Age of Rebellion.
+If you want to convert another Star Wars setting, here are a few tips:

+* If a talent appears in more than one talent tree, use the _lowest_ place it appears to determine the cost.
+* If a species/archetype gets some extra skills (like Humans getting 2 free non-career skills) just give them extra XP instead.

 ## Installation